Oberon00/cpptutorial/intro.rst

 There is also data (object) abstraction in the above recipe: One does not need to know, for example, the ingredients of the noodles to use them in the recipe.
 It is enough to know that you can boil them, and when they are al dente.
-The main feature to support this in programming languages are :ref:`classes
-<oo>`.
+Programming languages that support this kind of abstraction are called :ref:`object oriented <oo>`.

 When something cannot (or need not) be refined further, it is called a :dfn:`primitive`.
 Generally, it is in the eye of the beholder if something is a